endfront/LayJS/doc/spec.markdown

 ### Attributes

-  The below values can be directly accessed through the LAID Level through `.attr(< access key >)`
+  The below values can be directly accessed through the LAY Level through `.attr(< access key >)`
-  The same access keys are used as the 2nd argument in LAID.Take
+  The same access keys are used as the 2nd argument in LAY.Take

   - <prop>